silaspe/maths/docs/lambda.md

 #### chapter $6$: THE VEBLEN HIERARCHY

-First, if there's any confusion, the veblen hierarchey is this $\varphi$ thing.
+First, if there's any confusion, the veblen hierarchy is this $\varphi$ thing.

 $$ \varphi_0 (\alpha) = : \omega^\alpha $$